 If you configure a bucket policy that allows all users to manage an access point of a bucket, users can change the status of Block Public Access of the access point by using the third-level domain name of the bucket even if Block Public Access is enabled for the access point.
 The configurations of the access point do not take effect on access requests created by using the subdomains of the bucket.

-For cross-region replication (CRR) or same-region replication (SRR) tasks, the ACL of objects before and after replication is not affected regardless of whether Block Public Access is enabled for the source and destination buckets.
+For cross-region replication (CRR) and same-region replication (SRR) tasks, the ACL of an object is preserved during replication, regardless of the public access blocking settings on the source and destination buckets.
 If Block Public Access is enabled for the destination bucket, public access to the objects that are replicated to the destination bucket is not allowed even if the ACL of the objects are public-read or public-read-write.

 Methods